 Gravity-fed systems.
 A large proportion of Bexley’s inter-war semis still run on open-vented gravity-fed systems — a cold water storage tank in the loft feeds the hot water cylinder and bathroom.
 A plumber attending a Bexley property without recognising the system type risks diagnosing incorrectly and quoting for the wrong work.

 Victorian stock in Erith, Belvedere and Crayford.
 Erith DA8, Belvedere DA17 and Crayford DA1 contain Victorian terraces with thick solid brick walls, non-standard pipe runs and in some cases original lead pipework still in service.
-Thames Water’s Customer Side Lead Pipe Replacement scheme covers the communication pipe once the homeowner replaces the supply side.⁴ A plumber identifying lead pipework should advise on the scheme.
+Thames Water’s Customer Side Lead Pipe Replacement scheme may support replacement of the communication pipe where eligibility conditions are met — including property age, confirmed lead pipework and the homeowner planning to replace the customer-side supply pipe within the scheme’s window.⁴ A plumber identifying lead pipework should advise on the scheme.

 Shared supply pipes.
 Thames Water confirms that some older Bexley properties share a supply pipe with neighbouring properties.⁵ Any work on a shared section needs care — isolating one property’s supply may affect the neighbour’s.